-- Traditional method of teaching supervision lacks authentic evidence when providing feedback to student teachers. - Video provides authentic evidences that engages novice teachers in deep levels of reflection to examine their own teaching beliefs. - Research has shown that teachers' self-efficacy (the belief of their capabilities to bring about desired outcomes of student engagement and learning, cited in Bandura, 1977) is related to effective classroom instructions and students' academic achievement.
-(Guo, Piasta, Justice, & Kaderavek, 2010; Giallousi et al., 2014). - In the long run, the provision of sufficient authentic evidence is expected to
+- Traditional method of teaching supervision lacks authentic evidence when providing feedback to student teachers. - The exponential growth of computer technology and the popularity of blended learning in education. - Research has shown that teachers' self-efficacy (the belief of their capabilities to bring about desired outcomes of student engagement and learning, cited in Bandura, 1977) is related to effective classroom instructions and students' academic achievement.
+(Guo, Piasta, Justice, & Kaderavek, 2010; Giallousi et al., 2014). - Little research on the impact of using tablet device on student teachers' learning outcomes.
+Impact of using tablet device on teaching practice to promote student teachers' self-efficacy.
+Video engages novice teachers in deep levels of reflection to examine their own teaching beliefs.
+In the long run, the provision of sufficient authentic evidence is expected to enhance self-efficacy.